Is Nepal Open for Tourism?

 No, tipping is not required or compulsory but it's expected.
 Guide, porters, and drivers are provided with tips at the end of your services showing how happy you were with the services.

-How difficult are the treks, during and after pandemic?
+How difficult are the treks, during and after the pandemic?

-Talking about the difficulty of a trek is somehow tricky as it depends on your experience of trekking in the altitude, physical fitness.
-In the mountains, a trek's difficulty depends on the altitude and the duration of the trek. the higher you walk, the more challenging trek becomes.
-For trek like Ghandruk, Ghorepani poon Hill, they are categorized in easy or moderate trek difficulty where somedays in the year can be more challenging in this route too.
-For the highest altitude like Everest Base Camp Trek, Gokyo, Annapurna Base Camp, Annapurna Circuit trek are classified as difficult as the trek become more challenging when you are hiking over 5000m or longer.
+Talking about the difficulty of a trek is somehow tricky as it depends on your experience of trekking in altitude and physical fitness.
+In the mountains, a trek's difficulty depends on the altitude and the duration of the trek. the higher you walk, the more challenging the trek becomes.
+Treks like Ghandruk, and Ghorepani poon Hill, are categorized as easy or moderate trek difficulty whereas some days in the year can be more challenging on this route too.
+For the highest altitude Everest Base Camp Trek, Gokyo, Annapurna Base Camp, and Annapurna Circuit trek are classified as difficult as the trek becomes more challenging when you are hiking over 5000m or longer.

 Top Best Treks in Nepal on Pandemic!